Atelopus ardila: Taxonomy

 Atelopus ardila was described in 2010.
 Previously, it was misidentified as Atelopus ignescens.
-Its specific epithet 'ardila' was given in honor of Colombian herpetologist Cristina Ardila-Robayo, whose research led to the description of several new species in the genus Atelopus.
+Its specific name 'ardila' was given in honor of Colombian herpetologist María Cristina Ardila-Robayo, whose research led to the description of several new species in the genus Atelopus.

 Description

 Atelopus ardila is sexually dimorphic.
-Males are, on average, 35-40mm long while females are slightly larger, 40-50mm long.
+Males are, on average, 35–40mm long (SVL) while females are slightly larger, 40–50mm long.
 In addition, females have long, slender legs compared to the much stouter legs of males.
 Both sexes have variable coloration, ranging from yellow, to red-orange, to almost black.

 As tadpoles, Atelopus ardila are black in coloration, and look similar to tadpoles of other species in their genus.

-Habitat and Distribution
+Habitat and distribution

 Atelopus ardila is only known from its type locality and surrounding areas, the region between Galeras and Laguna de la Cocha in the Colombian Massif of Southern Colombia.
 They have been found under rocks and in rocky streams, as well as in densely wooded areas.